lmammino/loige.co/content/posts/2021-04-11_rust-shenanigans-return-type-polymorphism/index.md

    |                       ^^^^ cannot infer type for type parameter `T` declared on the function `roll`
 ```

-The compiler also suggests to run `rustc --explain E0282` to get a detailed guide on how to solve this problem.
-You gotta give it to the Rust team, they have done such a tremendous job in terms of providing a great documentation!
+The compiler also suggests running `rustc --explain E0282` to get a detailed guide on how to solve this problem.
+You gotta give it to the Rust team, they have done such a tremendous job in terms of providing great documentation!

-Now, if you are patient enough to run that command and read the guide, you will find that we can solve this issue with the so called **turbo-fish** syntax!
+Now, if you are patient enough to run that command and read the guide, you will find that we can solve this issue with the so-called **turbo-fish** syntax!

 The turbo-fish syntax looks like... a fish: `::<>`  ... yeah, with some degree of imagination!